-Now that Briana has begun to review more movies for Twin Cities Geek, it deserves its very own section!
-You can check out her reviews below, and be sure to keep an eye out for more!
+Now that I’ve begun to review more movies for Twin Cities Geek, it deserves its very own section!
+You can check out my reviews below, and be sure to keep an eye out for more!
+Generally, the reviews will be posted before the movie is released, and the reviews will be spoiler-free (if they aren’t, there will be a note about it)

 - Black Panther is a Different Kind of Civil War: Black Panther delivers a culturally relevant conflict through slick fight scenes, stunning performances, and awe-inspiring storytelling.
 It’s something that all audiences can comprehend, and it’s something that I hope we all continue to discuss from here on out.